LouisBouvier/LouisBouvier.github.io/_pages/cv.md

 Awards
 =======
+* July 2015 : Ranked second in the Maine et Loire department in the Baccalauréat exam.

+* May 2021 : Excellence Scholarship (Ecole des Ponts - Saint Gobain).

 * December 2021: Second prize for the Dreem ENS data challenge, team ranked 2/64 in the private leaderboard.
 See more details [here](https://challengedata.ens.fr/challenges/45).

 * January 2022: Best Master student internship report in Operations Research (ROADEF).
 See more details [here](https://www.roadef.org/roadef-prix-etudiant-master).

+* June 2024: Finalist of the [EURO excellence in practice award](https://www.euro-online.org/web/pages/1726/eepa-finalists-2024) for a project at Renault.
+With Guillaume Dalle, Thaddeus Leonard and Axel Parmentier.